 Supportive care is advised together with maintenance of glomerular filtration.
-Approximately 30% of a linezolid dose is removed during 3 hours of haemodialysis, but no data are available for the removal of linezolid by peritoneal dialysis or haemoperfusion.
-The two primary metabolites of linezolid are also removed to some extent by haemodialysis.
+Approximately 30% of a linezolid dose is removed during 3 hours of hemodialysis, but no data are available for the removal of linezolid by peritoneal dialysis or hemoperfusion.
+The primary metabolites of linezolid are also removed by hemodialysis.
 Signs of toxicity in rats following doses of 3000 mg/kg/day linezolid were decreased activity and ataxia whilst dogs treated with 2000 mg/kg/day experienced vomiting and tremors.